HeelStream™ User Agreement

 - Reporting the incident to university ITS, if applicable.

 - Reporting the incident to the police, if applicable.

 - Termination of service and deletion of all content in the group and/or individual libraries, if applicable.

-- OIS will not assume responsibility for the misuse of content.
+- SOM-IT will not assume responsibility for the misuse of content.
 When presenting content through HeelStream (embedding or providing a link to the content), it is the user’s responsibility to identify any use restrictions.